Covid-19 Bereaved Families for Justice

 Covid-19 Bereaved Families for Justice (also known as Covid-19 Bereaved Families for Justice UK) is a pressure group of over 4,000 relatives of people who have died during the COVID-19 pandemic in the United Kingdom.
 The group created the National Covid Memorial Wall and runs a support group on Facebook.
 They called for a statutory public inquiry into the UK government's handling of the pandemic.
 On 12 May 2021, then-prime minister Boris Johnson announced that the UK Covid-19 Inquiry would begin in Spring 2022.

 Formation

-The group was formed in May 2020 by 30 families.
+The group was formed in May 2020 by 30 families opposed to the United Kingdom's COVID-19 response.

 Inquiry calls

 The group called for a judge-led statutory public inquiry into the pandemic and the government's response to it, with a rapid review phase.
 A statutory public inquiry has the power to subpoena people and take evidence under oath.